ropensci/hydroscoper/README.md

 The available functions that are provided by `hydroscoper` are:

-  - `get_stations` to retrieve a tidy dataframe with stations’ data for a given data source.
+  - `get_stations` to retrieve a tidy data frame with stations’ data for a given data source.
   - `get_coords` to retrieve the coordinates and elevation for a given station.
-  - `get_timeseries` to retriece a tidy dataframe with a station’s time series.
+  - `get_timeseries` to retrieve a tidy data frame with a station’s time series.
-  - `get_data` to retriece a tidy dataframe with a time series’ values.
+  - `get_data` to retrieve a tidy data frame with a time series’ values.

 ## Example

-This is a basic example which shows you how to get a dataframe with stations from the Ministry of Environment and Energy:
+This is a basic example which shows you how to get a data frame with stations from the Ministry of Environment and Energy:

 ``` r